DenizNm/Open-Quadruped-and-3D-Mapper/README.md

 *(3D model of the quadruped is based on to the SpotMicro project)*

 With all the included files one can create its own 3D mapping application for automated quadruped system using only FaceID supported device.

+## Future Work
+- Implementation of MuJoCo physics engine with Gymnasium to create Reinforcement Learning Model for robot to learn and walk for its own with the DDPG algorithm.